deepnov/pynarciXssus/README.md

-# PyNarcissus for XSS detection
+# PyNarciXssus for XSS detection

 PyNarcissus is a standard Javascript parser.
 Here it is customized to perform some XSS taint detection.